pqnelson/pqnelson.github.com/_posts/2020-03-27-automated-theorem-provers.md

 online](https://www.cl.cam.ac.uk/~jrh13/papers/index.html), and a good chunk are related to his HOL Light prover.

-As far as implemention, there is the classic (but out-of-print and horribly expensive) book:
+As far as implementation, there is the classic (but out-of-print and horribly expensive) book:

 - MJC Gordon and TF Melham (eds.),